getify/You-Dont-Know-JS/get-started/ch1.md

 In other words, JavaScript was a marketing ploy to try to position this language as a palatable alternative to writing the heavier and more well-known Java of the day.
 It could just as easily have been called "WebJava," for that matter.

 There are some superficial resemblances between JavaScript's code and Java code.
-Those similarities don't particularly come from shared development, but from both languages targeting developers with assumed syntax expectations from C (and to an extent, C++).
+Those similarities don't particularly come from shared development but from both languages targeting developers with assumed syntax expectations from C (and to an extent, C++).

 For example, we use the `{` to begin a block of code and the `}` to end that block of code, just like C/C++ and Java.
 We also use the `;` to punctuate the end of a statement.